-Data in the enterprise today is a bi-directional, always-flowing, continuously changing business asset.
-Yet it remains largely segmented and disconnected.
+Data in the enterprise today is a bi-directional, always-flowing, continuously changing business asset and every enterprise should use a graph database to get more value from their existing data.
+Yet data remains largely segmented and disconnected.
 For enterprises to begin converting their data into business value this data must be connected, understood and acted upon.

 Today, CIOs and CTOs aren’t just after large data volume management.
 They also need to gain insight and direction from their current data.
 In this case, relationships between data points are a lot more important than the individual data points.
 To effectively leverage data relationships, enterprises should rely on a graph database that treats relationship information as a first-class citizen.
 Additionally a graph database like ONgDB does more than just store data relationships effectively, it also is flexible in expanding the relationship with a flexible property model which provides important details about the connection between the two data points.